 If you also like joy, then how about an entire book explaining all the ins and outs of joy.… Read the rest

-Spiritual goals are an odd thing for me.… Read the rest
+Spiritual goals are an odd thing for me.
+I’ve blogged about my struggle with the concept at length a few years ago.… Read the rest

 It’s pretty cool to see that my Pinterest board of Jesus’ baptism is seeing some traffic.
 Back in 2013, I created a board to collect together interpretations of Jesus’s baptism.